 What is R?

 R is a statistical language.
 It is used for developing statistical software and data analysis.
 Ever since data mining and study of data have become popular, R has also gained its popularity.
 Along with statistical techniques, R also provides a wide variety of libraries for graphical techniques.
-It can produce static graphs which are used for publication quality graphs.
+It can produce static graphs, which are used for publication-quality graphs.
 Dynamic and interactive graphs are also available.
 R has a package archive network (CRAN- Comprehensive R Archive Network) for all the packages that it supports.
 It contains more than 10,000 packages.
-R is a command line language but there are several interfaces that provide interactive GUI to ease developers task.
+R is a command-line language, but several interfaces provide interactive GUI to ease developers’ tasks.

-Head to Head Comparison between R vs Python (Infographics)
+Head to Head Comparison between R and Python (Infographics)

 Below are the top 11 differences between R vs Python.

-- Statistical Correctness: Since R is developed for data statistics, hence it provides better support and libraries for statistics.
+- Statistical Correctness: Since R is developed for data statistics, it provides better support and library libraries.
 Python is best used for application development and deployment.
 But R and its libraries implement a wide variety of statistical and graphical techniques for data analysis.